reubano/ongeza/README.md

-    --skip-commit           skips commiting any changes to the changelog file --skip-tag              skips creating a git tag at the current HEAD --skip-push             skips pushing to the remote origin --pypi_distribute       build the release and upload to the python package index --changelog-file        path to a changelog history file --changelog-fmt         string format of the changelog version summary --git-commit-fmt        string format of the git commit message
+    --skip-commit           skips commiting any changes to the changelog file --skip-tag              skips creating a git tag at the current HEAD --skip-push             skips pushing to the remote origin --pypi-dist             build the release and upload to the python package index --changelog-file        path to a changelog history file --changelog-fmt         string format of the changelog version summary --git-commit-fmt        string format of the git commit message